-(5) MINIMUM AMOUNT.-A grant awarded under this subsection may not be less than \$150,000.
+- (5) MINIMUM AMOUNT.-A grant awarded under this subsection may not be less than \$150,000. - (6) CONSIDERATION FOR GRANTS FOR NEW PROGRAMS.-For each fiscal year that amounts are made available for grants under this subsection, the Secretary may make grants in a manner that ensures that eligible entities who apply for grants, but have not previously received a grant under this subsection, are given full consideration. - (7) CLARIFICATION OF APPLICATION OF PROVISIONS TO VETERANS WITH DISABILITIES.-This subsection shall apply with respect to veterans with disabilities, and their families, who- - (A) are engaged in farming or farm-related occupations; or

+(B) are pursuing new farming opportunities.
-(6) CONSIDERATION FOR GRANTS FOR NEW PROGRAMS.-For each fiscal year that amounts are made available for grants under this subsection, the Secretary may make grants in a manner that ensures that eligible entities who apply for grants, but have not previously received a grant under this subsection, are given full consideration. (b) NATIONAL GRANT FOR TECHNICAL ASSISTANCE, TRAINING AND DISSEMINATION.-The Secretary of Agriculture shall award a competitive grant to a national private nonprofit disability organization to enable such organization to provide technical assistance, training, information dissemination and other activities to support community-based direct service programs of on-site rural rehabilitation and assistive technology for individuals with disabilities, and their families, who are engaged in farming or farm-related occupations.

-(c) AUTHORIZATION OF APPROPRIATIONS.-

-(1) IN GENERAL.-Subject to paragraph (2), there are authorized to be appropriated to carry out this section-

-(A) \$6,000,000 for each of fiscal years 1999 through 2013; and

-(B) \$5,000,000 for each of fiscal years 2014 through 2018.

-(2) NATIONAL GRANT.-Not more than 15 percent of the amounts made available under paragraph (1) for a fiscal year shall be used to carry out subsection (b).
+- (b) NATIONAL GRANT FOR TECHNICAL ASSISTANCE, TRAINING AND DISSEMINATION.-The Secretary of Agriculture shall award a competitive grant to a national private nonprofit disability organization to enable such organization to provide technical assistance, training, information dissemination and other activities to support community-based direct service programs of on-site rural rehabilitation and assistive technology for individuals (including veterans) with disabilities, and their families, who are engaged in farming or farm-related occupations or, in the case of veterans with disabilities, who are pursuing new farming opportunities. - (c) AUTHORIZATION OF APPROPRIATIONS.- - (1) IN GENERAL.-Subject to paragraph (2), there are authorized to be appropriated to carry out this section- - (A) \$6,000,000 for each of fiscal years 1999 through 2013; and - (B) \$5,000,000 for each of fiscal years 2014 through - (2) NATIONAL GRANT.-Not more than 15 percent of the amounts made available under paragraph (1) for a fiscal year shall be used to carry out subsection (b).

 [Section 1681 repealed May 22, 2008, P.L.
 110-246, 122 Stat.
-2003.
+2003.]